elbertcastaneda/sudoku-cleancode/README.md

 ---

 ## Remove max indexes

 Now let's finally do something with this ugly block.
 There is also a DRY violation.
 This and this blocks are pretty much the same.
 But we cannot extract a function because the function cannot return 2 things.
 Wait a minute, do we actually need maxi and maxj?
 We can always calculate it by adding 2 to the mini or minj.

+---

+## Extract getStartSectorIndex

+Now we can extract a function.
+It's easy.